 Call the DPW with pickup issues.
-Questions should be sent to the Ipswich Recycling Coordinator at IpswichRecycles@gmail.com or 781-334-5426.
+Questions should be sent to the Ipswich Recycling Coordinator at IpswichRecycles@gmail.com.
 Many other items not collected curbside may be recycled by bringing them free to the Transfer Station (open Wednesdays and Saturdays from 8 AM to 3:30 PM) or other locations.

 Household Hazardous Waste

-The annual Household Hazardous Waste collection is held in September at the Transfer Station from 9-12.
-Residents can bring accepted household hazardous waste items to the Transfer Station during this annual September collection event.
+The annual Household Hazardous Waste collection will be held on Saturday, September 29, 2018, at the Transfer Station from 9-12.
+Residents can bring accepted household hazardous waste items to the Transfer Station during this September collection event.

 Remember -- latex paint is NOT hazardous waste.
 Remove the lid from our paint can, let it dry out, and place the can and lid (separately) in with your trash.